Communications

 FCC rules require all wireless carriers and other providers of text messaging applications in the United States to deliver emergency texts to call centers that request them.
 If a call center requests text-to-911 service, text messaging providers must deliver the service in that area within six months.

-To check to see if the 911 call center in your area supports text-to-911, download our list of areas supporting available service (updated monthly).
+To check to see if the 911 call center in your area supports text-to-911.
 But even in areas where call centers accept text-to-911, existing voice-based 911 service is still the most reliable and preferred method of contact.

 How to contact 911